Classic DP: Minimum Path Sum

 .

-The state transition equation remains unchanged, as dp[i][j]
+The state transition rule does not change. dp[i][j]

 still depends on dp[i-1][j]